 English for Academic Purposes modules (30 credits each)

 Students on all IFC Pathways take both of these core modules, designed to develop your ability and confidence in the four key areas of writing, reading, listening and speaking.

 |Academic Listening and Speaking||30 credits|

-Interdisciplinary modules (15 credits each)
+Interdisciplinary and subject specific modules (15 credits each)

 |Globalising Cultures||15 credits|

 |Understanding Images||15 credits|

 The two core English for Academic Purposes units are assessed by coursework, written examination and an oral examination.
 The remaining module units are assessed via a variety of methods which include, for example, essays and reflective journals.

 Successful completion at the required level will guarantee you a place on a relevant Goldsmiths degree programme.